• Skip to primary navigation

 Easy 10-min.
 Sesame Soba Noodles

 Sesame Soba Noodles.
-Springy cold buckwheat noodles seasoned with a soy nutty flavor sauce, spring onions, sesame seeds and roasted seaweed.
-Ready in 10 minutes with minimal ingredients!
+Springy cold buckwheat noodles seasoned in a light tangy soy sauce with sesame seeds, green onions and roasted seaweed.
+This quick and easy noodle dish is ready in 10 minutes with simple ingredients!

 5 from 1 vote